David Cohen has a PhD in clinical criminology and worked in forensic psychiatry for 28 years. He also suffers from chronic back pain.

 What Does "Google Scholar" Say?

-First, I found a slew of technical papers, including this 2008 paper from the FDA, and a more recent one from Kenya, showing that mangoes do indeed contain substantial amounts of myrcene.
+First, I found a slew of technical papers, including a 2008 paper from the FDA (unfortunately no longer easily accessible online), and a more recent one from Kenya, showing that mangoes do indeed contain substantial amounts of myrcene.
 Amounts of myrcene vary depending on the variety of mango, on how ripe the fruit is and on how much time has passed since it was picked.
 One 2005 review found between 0.13mg-1.29 mg of myrcene per kilogram of mango fruit, depending on the variety.
 Some growers may also use radiation to sterilize bacteria, which can significantly cut the amount of myrcene.

 Further search revealed that myrcene is indeed an important compound in cannabis.
 A widely cited 2011 paper in the British Journal of Pharmacology revealed that myrcene has been reported to help in diminishing inflammation (in conjunction with CBD- not THC), is analgesic, and is recognized as a sedative.
 The authors hypothesized: